Aarathi1535/SLM-Personal-Bot/README.md

 The SLM is trained on:
 - **My Resume Data** → so it knows my skills, projects, and experience.
 - **My Idea Data** → so it can pitch my projects and startups naturally in emails or posts.

+---

+Yet to deploy, till then watch the demo here : https://youtu.be/ju_9lPn4Tys